wcypierre/gilded-rose-exam/README.md

 - Hint: Make use of `gilded_rose_spec.rb`.
 - When you are done, Please open a `pull request` from your `local branch` to your main `forked branch`.
 - Be prepared to talk about your approach and resulting implementation.

+### Fave Engineering Culture

+We just did a video and shared about our product and engineering culture you can [find it here](https://www.linkedin.com/posts/fave-group_wearefave-digitalproduct-product-activity-6592343555904245760-tlQm)